 Part 2: Further insights on the control module

-In the first part of the control module blogpost, we showed you how to easily optimize your performance on CPC-based channels.
-Below we will show you how to save this configuration as a control module to automate the optimization.
+In the first part of the control module blogpost, we showed you how to easily optimise your performance on CPC-based channels.
+Below we will show you how to save this configuration as a control module to automate the optimisation.